tigoe/SoundExamples/docs/sound-basics.md

 }
 ````

-In the loop, start by making a variable called sensorValue to save the value from the potentiometer that's attached to pin A0, and read that value using the ``analogRead()`` command like so:
+In the loop, start by making a variable called sensorValue to save the value from the potentiometer that's attached to pin A0, and read that value using ``analogRead()`` like so:

 ````
 void loop() {